Chef Symon’s Chocolate Pumpkin PieJump to Recipe

 Crank your oven up to 425 degrees F. and poke a bunch of holes in the pie.
 Then add in some foil or parchment paper and bake the pie with some weight on it.
 They make pie weights, but I’ve always just used a few handfuls of black beans.

-This filling for this chocolate pumpkin pie is badass.
-My only note on it is that the recipe above really makes enough filling for TWO nine inch pies.
+This filling for this chocolate pumpkin pie is badass and similar in some ways to a classic pumpkin pie filling.
+My only note on it is that the recipe above really makes enough filling for TWO nine-inch pies.
 It’s kind of hard to half the recipe though because it works out with the cans of pumpkin and milk.

 Start by slowly melting the chocolate and butter in a double boiler or just over some hot water.